 Learning a language like Arabic is an amazing process, and every stage of it can be very fulfilling.
-But time is money, and although we would all love to have limitless time to improve our language skills, the truth is that our personal and professional life leave little time to learn a language.
+But time is money, and I am sure that you would like to know how long it takes to learn Arabic!

-And let's face it: : whether it be for an upcoming vacation to Sharm El Sheikh or a business trip to Cairo, you want to be fluent in Arabic as fast as possible.
+Let's face it: whether it be for an upcoming vacation to Sharm El Sheikh or a business trip to Cairo, you want to be fluent in Arabic as fast as possible.

 If you already speak a foreign language or were raised bilingual, you may save yourself some time as you learn Arabic.
 Bilinguals find it easier to learn a third language, as several linguistic studies have proven.
 This is because they are naturally more accustomed to being exposed to different languages.
 Fluency and skills in one language aid fluency and skills in another.

 If you're not bilingual or multilingual, however, don't worry: Even that year of Spanish in high school or that business trip to Beijing was helpful.

 One of the first steps to learning a language is learning a little bit about what makes up a language and the unique linguistic aspects of the language you want to learn.
 If you have already experienced studying foreign grammar, memorizing vocabulary, listening to different sounds and looking at different letters, your mind knows what to expect when faced with a new language.
 There aren't as many surprises and language learning becomes easier and faster.

 Just being exposed to different languages--especially when one of those languages is the language you wish to learn--can make language learning faster.

 Even if Arabic is considered one of the most difficult languages for English speakers to learn, this fascinating language actually borrows a few words from English.
 These words can save you time when learning some Arabic vocabulary.